utdata/icj-class/static-apps/static-03.md

 - Next we have the _block content_.
 This is the guts of the page, and it is being inserted into the rest of the framework.
 - Within that block we have the basic HTML for a two-column layout.
 And, inside of each column we have new _blocks_ for "info" and "story".

 This means when we create a file for each story, we only need to include the content within each column.
-Open up the example file `src/detail-page.html` and you'll see this:
+Let's create a new **page** in `src/njk/2018-10-18.njk` and place the following inside it:

 ```html
 {% extends '_layouts/detail.njk' %}